THE TOFFEES

 The first photograph taken of The Toffees as a group in early 1964, but without a drummer at that time.
 They are Ray Stuart on vocals and guitar, Kenny Burgess on vocals, Iain 'Jock' Campbell on bass guitar and vocals, Alan Lindridge on organ, guitar and vocals with Robin O'Carroll on lead guitar and vocals.
 These initial black and white portraits of the band - numbers 2,3, 6 and 7 on this page - were taken by Hartlepool photographer, Pete Sandor.

-...and a little piece of Toffees history for you.
-Robin O'Carroll tells us that he suspects he may have the only surviving 45rpm single the original Toffees made as a demo in London in late 1964.
+A Toffees history item: Robin O'Carroll tells us that he suspects he may have the only surviving 45rpm single the original Toffees made as a demo in London in late 1964.
 It was a two-track recording system - vocals and instruments, drums separate.
-Ray Stuart sang lead vocal on the Chuck Berry classic "Reelin' And Rockin'" and he, and Alan Lindridge, sang a duet on the 'b' side - "She's Gone" an old Cliff Richard track from his "Me And My Shadows" album circa 1960.
-You can hear the organ played by Alan Lindridge on the a-side.
+Ray Stuart sang lead vocal on the Chuck Berry classic "Reelin' And Rockin'" and he, and Alan Lindridge, sang a duet on the 'B' side - "She's Gone" an old Cliff Richard track from his "Me And My Shadows" album circa 1960.
+You can hear the organ played by Alan Lindridge on the A-side.
 The band had the first electric organ in the area at the time.
 Robin has cleaned up the songs the best he could as the original disc was badly scratched and worn.
 The studio it was recorded in, the City of London Recording Studios, is now long gone.

 Reelin' & Rockin' She's Gone